Decision Latency

 An assessment that turns category understanding into an implementation path.

-The operating model for converting signals into decisions and decisions into execution.
+The operating model for converting signals into decisions and decisions into execution, taught as a cohort curriculum.